sethmachine/sethmachine.github.io/source/_posts/automatic-update-for-valheim-server.md

 If you observe similar output, it means the update on startup feature is working as expected.

-### Verify automatic update can be disabled
+### Verify disabling auto update

 This is to confirm that the server still works if automatic update is turned off.
-Turing off automatic update may be useful if you want to run a specific version of the Valheim server, or otherwise want to control when updates happen.
+Turning off automatic update may be useful if you want to run a specific version of the Valheim server, or otherwise want to control when updates happen.
 In most cases for a server running 24/7, keeping automatic update on is recommended.

 1. Run the image in a new container using these parameters:
     ```bash
     docker run --name=valheim-server -d \
+    -p 2456:2456/udp -p 2457:2457/udp -p 2458:2458/udp \
     -v /home/sethmachine/valheim-data:/home/steam/valheim-data \
     --env VALHEIM_SERVER_NAME="OutdatedServer" \
     --env VALHEIM_WORLD_NAME="OutdatedWorld" \